-Oppose changes to the Bay Delta Conservation Plan that would alter operations of the Delta Cross Channel in a way that would negatively affect water quality at the Delta Water Supply Project (DWSP) intake or at the discharge location for the RWCF.
+Oppose changes that would alter operations of the Delta Cross Channel in a way that would negatively affect water quality at the Delta Water Supply Project (DWSP) intake or at the discharge location for the RWCF.

-Oppose additional mandated storm water pollution prevention measures that are not accompanied by funding or a mechanism to provide for funding.
+Oppose additional mandated stormwater pollution prevention measures that are not accompanied by funding or a mechanism to provide for funding.

-Support legislation creating sustainable funding sources to assist local governments with obligations under federal storm water regulations.
+Support legislation creating sustainable funding sources to assist local governments with obligations under federal stormwater regulations.